 Silver Bear 7.62×39 123 Gr FMJ (Steel) VS Federal American Eagle 7.62×39 124 Gr FMJ (Brass)

 This is an interesting comparison because Silver Bear is a steel case, but with a catch.
 Silver Bear takes the typical steel case and flashes a zinc plating on it.
-The zinc increases the lubricating quality of the steel case and also extends the shelf life of the round (since steel does tend to rust).
+The zinc increases the lubricating quality of the steel case.
+It also extends the shelf life of the round (since steel does tend to rust).
 However, it is still a one-time item so it is out of the question if you want to reload.

 American Eagle is a subsidiary of Federal Premium which is primarily tasked with target and plinking ammo.
 It is well received and makes a quality product, which is fully reloadable.